 III.
 General Policy

 For a full-time member of the faculty or EHRA staff, the salary approved by the Chancellor (or delegate), Board of Trustees, or Board of Governors is the Base Salary.
 No Additional Compensation may be paid to a full-time member of the faculty or EHRA staff for University duties that are generally related to the position to which the individual is appointed.
-No Senior Academic and Administrative Officer (see University Policy 102.9) may be paid, in addition to his or her salary, for any services rendered to any institution-related foundation, endowment, or other entity that (a) is established by officers of the University, (b) is controlled by the University, or (c) is tax-exempt based on being a support organization for the University.
+No Senior Academic and Administrative Officer (see University Policy 102.9) may be paid, in addition to their salary, for any services rendered to any institution-related foundation, endowment, or other entity that (a) is established by officers of the University, (b) is controlled by the University, or (c) is tax-exempt based on being a support organization for the University.

 For nine-month faculty.
 Upon appropriate approvals, the faculty member can earn up to 3/9ths Additional Compensation from all sources paid through the University Payroll Office during the Summer.
 The 3/9ths maximum is calculated on the Base Salary.